a455bcd9/ThunderCloud/README.md

 - How do I connect lnd's GRPC ports?
 You'll need to add a security group rule for it.
 I'll add it to the stack soon.

+## Possible future enhancements (PR's welcome!)
+- automatically backup channel state to S3
+- set up RTL or Thunderhub

 ## Credits
-Much of the lnd.conf and the systemd unit script were cribbed from Alex Bosworth's run-lnd repo
+Much of the lnd.conf and the systemd unit script were cribbed from Alex Bosworth's run-lnd repo (https://github.com/alexbosworth/run-lnd)